You've chosen a suitable template, and you've set up your campaign: you're now ready to create and edit your campaign content.

 To insert a link to a web page, follow these steps:

-- Mouse over a block and highlight the text that you want to turn into a link, or type new link text into the block and highlight that.
-Alternatively, you can click in the block and add the link text later, in step 3.
+- Select and highlight the text that you want to turn into a link, or type new link text into the box and highlight that.
+Alternatively, you can select the block and add the link text later, in step 3.

-- Click on Link in the toolbar to open the 'Add a link' window
+- Select Link in the toolbar to open the 'Add a link' window

 - There are five things you can do.
 The first two are compulsory - enter the link text (if you didn't do so in step 1), and enter the link's URL.
 Optionally you can add any link groups you wish to, give the link a name for link tracking purposes, or set the link so it doesn't get tracked at all.

-- Click Insert when happy with the settings and your link will be added to your campaign
+- Select Insert when happy with the settings and your link will be added to your campaign

 We do have a few requirements for campaigns, such as the following: